Oscar Bondy

 Oscar Bondy (born October 19, 1870, in Vienna; died December 3, 1944, in New York) was an Austrian entrepreneur and art collector persecuted by the Nazis because of his Jewish heritage.

 Life

-Oscar Bondy, also known as Zucker-Bondy, owned sugar factories in Zdic and in České Meziříčí in Czechoslovakia, but had his business and private address in Vienna.
+Oscar Bondy, also known as Zucker-Bondy, owned sugar factories in Zdice and in České Meziříčí in Czechoslovakia, but had his business and private address in Vienna.
 His extensive collection of art and musical instruments, which included the portfolio works ("Mappenwerke") of Pieter Brueghel the Elder and the family portrait of Martin Johann Schmidt, was also located in the apartment at Schubertring 3 in Vienna.

 In 1922 Oscar Bondy was named the heir of Nellie Bly.

 Nazi persecution

 After Austria's 1938 Anschluss with Hitler's Third Reich, Bondy, who was Jewish, escaped to Switzerland and later emigrated to the US, where he died in 1944.

 In July 1938, the Zentralstelle für Denkmalschutz (Central Office for the Protection of Monuments) seized numerous objects from the Bondy Collection and transferred them to the Central Depot of the Kunsthistorisches Museum in the Neue Burg, Vienna.

 Bondy's extensive collection of rare music-related objects, was also confiscated soon after the Anschluss.